 Nitrogen fixing plants don’t pull nitrogen from the air on their own.
 They actually need help from a common bacteria called Rhizobium.
 The bacteria infects legume plants such as peas and beans and uses the plant to help it draw nitrogen from the air.
 The bacteria converts this nitrogen gas and stores it in the roots of the plant.

 When the plant stores the nitrogen in the roots, it produces a lump on the root called a nitrogen nodule.
 This is harmless to the plant but very beneficial to your garden.

 How Nitrogen Nodules Raise Nitrogen in Soil

 When legumes and other nitrogen fixing plants and the bacteria work together to store the nitrogen, they are creating a green warehouse in your garden.
-While they are growing, they release very little nitrogen into the soil, but when they are done growing and they die, their decomposition release the stored nitrogen and increases the total nitrogen in soil.
-Their death makes nitrogen for plants available later on.
+While they are growing, they release very little nitrogen into the soil, but when they are done growing and they die, their decomposition releases the stored nitrogen and increases the total nitrogen in soil.
+Their death makes nitrogen available for plants later on.

 How to Use Nitrogen Fixing Plants in Your Garden

 Nitrogen for plants is essential to your garden but can be difficult to add without chemical assistance, which is not desirable for some gardeners.
 This is when nitrogen fixing plants are useful.
 Try planting a winter cover crop of legumes, such as clover or winter peas.
 In the spring, you can simply till under the plants into your garden beds.

 As these plants decompose, they will raise the total nitrogen in the soil and will make nitrogen available for plants that are unable to get nitrogen from the air.

 Your garden will grow greener and more lush thanks to plants that fix nitrogen and their beneficial symbiotic relationship with bacteria.